mvolkmann/blog/src/swift-ui.md

   - contains buttons that perform page-specific actions
   - appears at bottom of screen
-  - SwiftUI creates this with TODO
+  - SwiftUI creates this with the `toolbar` view modifier and `ToolbarItemGroup` or `ToolbarItem` views
-    GRONK
+    See an example in the "Toolbars" section.

 ### Views